manassaloi/manassaloi.github.io/_posts/2021-03-15-apple-m1-saga.markdown

 So this was not a snap decision.
 Anyway, the Mac M1 comes.
 It is brilliant.
 Fast.
 The battery lasts 1.5 days.
 I tweet about it.

 Till now I know that there are issues with M1 if you use a 3rd party USB hub.
 Saw people raise concerns on swap memory use and it fucking up their hard disks.
 But it was a risk I was willing to take.
 I also don't have an external display.
 So I thought it would be okay.
 A couple of days later the problem starts.
-I start getting this popup.
+I start getting a random restart popup.
 It is hard to reproduce but appears like a dozen times a day.

 I reach out to Apple support.
 They have no clue.
 I google.
 See that other people have faced the [same issue]( https://discussions.apple.com/thread/252249950).
 BTW this is not the only random restart issue.
 The M1 is plagued with hardware issues around restart.
 Just check out Reddit.
 I get scared.